Tami Oelfken: Teacher-campaigner

-While she continued to campaign for schools reform, she also accepted a teaching-related post at Hellerau, just outside Dresden in connection with an experimental school newly established by the Scottish education reformer, Alexander Neill.
+While she continued to campaign for schools reform, she also accepted a teaching-related post at Hellerau, just outside Dresden in connection with an experimental school newly established by the Scottish education reformer, A. S. Neill.
 Neill's focus was on the pupils themselves.
 These were free to decide for themselves whether or not they wanted to attend lessons.
 He abolished division of pupils into conventional classes and "paradoxical sanctions", while introducing private lessons.
 Oelfken found herself in sympathy with many of Neill's ideas.
 However, the period was one of intensifying economic crisis and by the end of 1923 Neill had been driven by economic pressures to relocate his pedagogical experiments to Vienna.
-Tami Oelfken returned to Berlin where she combined a succession of teaching jobs with a steady stream of newspaper articles on the subject of education reform.
+Oelfken returned to Berlin where she combined a succession of teaching jobs with a steady stream of newspaper articles on the subject of education reform.